 I loved typing and excelled at it.
 My words per minute were top of the class I could hit accurate speeds of 80wpm.
 I passed all my typing tests but sadly did not do so well with GCSE in English and Maths.
 I can’t remember my results now but sure that I failed maths, although I did pass Commerce and English but only scraped through that.
 Ah well never let these things get you down over the years I have to say my life was good as far as working was concerned.

-It was my first sojourn into working in a man’s environment and have to say I enjoyed it and over time learnt to stand up for myself in a male environment which stood me in good stead in the future as I often ended up working in engineering companies.
+It was my first sojourn into working in a man’s environment and have to say I enjoyed it and over time learnt to stand up for myself in a male work place, which stood me in good stead in the future as I often ended up working in engineering companies.

 I met my first husband in Cyprus.
 He left before I did as he was stationed back to the UK.
 However, we got married eventually in minehead it was a lovely wedding I have to say both my parents were against it they didn’t trust my choice perhaps really I should have listened to them.
 I married my soldier Michael James Turner-Sterling.
 He was married in full dress uniform and to be fair he did look smart.